tdaverse/tdarec/README.md

-While the most common {recipes} are designed for structured tabular data, i.e. columns with numeric or categorical entries, almost all data subjected to machine learning with persistent homology has been in forms like point clouds or greyscale images that must be stored in list-columns.
+While the most common {recipes} are designed for structured tabular data, i.e. columns with numeric or categorical entries, almost all data subjected to machine learning with PH has been in forms like point clouds or greyscale images that must be stored in list-columns.
 All {tdarec} examples use data in this form, and the data installed with the package is pre-processed for such use.

 ## Example